ditpowuh/chat-beyond/README.md

 <br/>
 But if a specific model is required and you are a technical user, more models can be added by modifying `models.ts`.

-This project was made with `Bun` in mind - the executable produced in `Releases` were produced by `Bun`'s bundler.
+This project was made primarily with `Bun` in mind, with the executable in `Releases` being produced by `Bun`'s bundler.

 > It should be noted that the cost calculator does not take tokens from reasoning into consideration.